Skip to main content

 Emma Thompson

-The legendary actress has proven that you can achieve great things (um, hello, she won an Oscar) while living with PCOS and clinical depression.
-After struggling with infertility, Emma underwent in vitro fertilization (IVF) to help her conceive her daughter, Gaia.
-Several additional rounds of IVF later, Emma and her husband couldn’t conceive another child.
-They ended up adopting a few years later.
+The Oscar-winning actress has proven that you can achieve great things while living with PCOS and clinical depression.
+After struggling with infertility, Thompson underwent in vitro fertilization (IVF) to help conceive her daughter, Gaia.

 This comprehensive guide to life with PCOS includes helpful information about PCOS and fertility, meal planning worksheets, exercise tips, and much more.